readmeio/syntax-highlighter/.github/CONTRIBUTING.md

     aliases: {
       // Any additional extension modes that this language might utilize or be known under (SQL
       // variants for example).
 Consult the CodeMirror meta file for this list.
-      languageModeAlias: 'Language Name'
+      languageModeAlias: 'Language Name',
     },
   },
 };
 ```

-* Update `canonical.js` and add any mode aliases you've added into your test, mapping them back to the canonical version
+- Update `canonical.js` and add any mode aliases you've added into your test, mapping them back to the canonical version
-  * `yml` → `yaml`, `ts` → `typescript`, etc.
+  - `yml` → `yaml`, `ts` → `typescript`, etc.
-* Update `uppercase.js` for any new language names, or aliases, you've added.
+- Update `uppercase.js` for any new language names, or aliases, you've added.
-* Lastly, make sure that the README is updated! 🚀
+- Lastly, make sure that the README is updated! 🚀